Data Plane

 3. Cross-plane Join — catalog metadata + raw data in a single query

-simulation_runs (DuckLake catalog) and squad (raw parquet in MinIO) can be joined without ETL:
+simulation_runs (DuckLake catalog) and squad (raw parquet in the lakehouse) can be joined without ETL:

 SELECT